-Letter of Intent (LOI) (two-page limit): Provide a brief description of the research to be conducted.
-Briefly state the clinical intervention, subject population(s), and phase of the clinical trial.
+Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.